 At least 60 million primary-school-aged children are out of school globally due to illness, poverty and lack of security.
 Facing a life of illiteracy, most will live in a debilitating poverty that will pass to future generations.

-Speed School is an accelerated learning programme operated by the Luminos Fund which equips out-of-school students with basic reading, writing and math skills.
+Second Chance is an accelerated learning programme which equips out-of-school students with basic reading, writing and math skills.
 The programme enables those children to compress three years of curriculum into ten months, after which they can re-enter the public school system.
 To date, it has seen over 115,000 children brought back to school.